ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1000
 {: #error-1000}

 An OS reload is already running on a different node in the HA cluster.
-The other node's OS reload must be completed before running a second OS reload.
+The other node's OS reload must be completed before you run a second OS reload.

 ## Error 1002
 {: #error-1002}